Carioto/employee_attendance/README.md

 ## Tests

-log in with to see data
+log in with user 'DemoGM' and password 'DemoPass#1' to use GM functionality of DemoRestaurant

 ## Questions